-One reason for visiting Cape May during Christmas week this year was my desire to visit the annual "Designers' Showcase House."
-This year the featured house was the "Memucan Hughes" house at 608 Hughes Street.
-Built in 1847 for Hughes, a ship pilot, this house had many Federal architectural features and had been added to or renovated several times over the years.
-It seemed odd at first that the house was not a Victorian, but it was beautiful nonetheless.
+One reason for visiting Cape May during Christmas week is to enjoy how the town manages to transform itself from a summer destination to a winter destination also.
+For example, each year a local charity organization sponsors the annual "Designers' Showcase House."
+The year I visited the showcase house it was hosted at the "Memucan Hughes" house at 608 Hughes Street.
+Built in 1847 for Hughes, a ship pilot, this house had many Federal architectural features and had been added to, or renovated several times over the years.
+It seemed odd at first that the house was not a Victorian which Cape May is famous for, but it was beautiful nonetheless.

 For this showcase, each room had been decorated by a different designer, and almost every room had been decorated for Christmas as well.
 The house is extremely large featuring 11 bedrooms and 6 baths alone, but we were not allowed in the private rooms.
-What I did see were the library, parlor or living room, kitchen, enclosed sun porch, basement spa room, and wine cellar with dining room, the upstairs dining room, one bedroom and 2 baths, and the home theatre and game rooms on the top floor of the house.
-The necessary places had obviously been updated but the rooms sported beautiful furniture sprinkled with just the perfect antiques, inviting linens, fireplaces, and cozy spaces throughout.
+The rooms I managed to see were the library, parlor or living room, kitchen, enclosed sun porch, basement spa room, and wine cellar with its own dining room, the upstairs dining room, one bedroom and 2 baths, and the home theatre and game rooms on the top floor of the house.
+The necessary places had obviously been updated but the rooms sported beautiful furniture sprinkled with just the perfect showing of antiques, inviting linens, fireplaces, and cozy spaces throughout.
 The many tasteful Christmas decorations and Christmas trees were the icing on the cake.

-This fabulous property was for sale, furnished for the amazing sum of $3.8 million dollars including the Carriage House.
-If interested in the Carriage House along, the asking price was $890,000!!
-Much too rich for my blood, but I still dream of owning a Victorian cottage here in Cape May some day!
+This fabulous property was for sale including furnishings for the amazing sum of $3.8 million dollars including the Carriage House.
+If interested in the Carriage House alone, the asking price was $890,000!!

 Stroll around the Historic Center of town and marvel at the numerous victorian houses such as those pictured here.
 Many were built during the periods of the 1870s thru 1890s.
 Today, many of these historic homes are still lived in while others serve as Bed and Breakfasts and even some are retail shops.